Mechazawa/REDBetter-crawler/README.md

  - `all`      - All transcode sources above.
  - `none`     - Disable scraping.

+ `source` is the source flag to put on created torrents, leave blank if you're running mktorrent 1.0.

 You should end up with something like this:

     [whatcd]